vini-torino/keepsecret/README.md

 	Take care while changing Keepsecret's password, you could loose data.
 	If you really need to do so, better decrypt all your secret files first, and then encrypted everything again using the new password.

+	Also, you must be in the keepsecret group in order to use this utility.
+	Please, read setup.sh for more details.